mrousavy/react-native-vision-camera/apps/simple-camera/__tests__/README.md

   `mirrorMode: 'auto'`, the resulting `Photo.isMirrored` reflects the device's front/back position.
 These cross-field invariants are exactly what types can't catch and what real bugs ship as.
+- **Approximate numeric values use matcher tolerances** — for coordinates, dimensions, timestamps, or similar floating-point values, prefer `expect(actual).toBeCloseTo(expected, digits)` over manual `Math.abs(actual - expected)` assertions.
+The matcher is shorter, keeps the expected value visible in failures, and matches the style used throughout the coordinate tests.
 - **Lifecycle and listeners fire in the right order** — `addOnStartedListener` resolves after `start()`, `addOnStoppedListener` after `stop()`, recording callbacks after `recorder.stop()`.
 Wait on the